cheikhnadiouf/PixelStreamingInfrastructure/Frontend/implementations/angular/readme.md

-## Pixel Streaming sample React application
+## Pixel Streaming sample Angular application

 A minimal sample application that uses the Pixel Streaming library in Angular.